Immigration Bond Hearings

 Immigration Judges have authority to review the bond determinations originally made by the DHS under 8 C.F.R. §§ 236 and 1236.
 The Immigration Judge might decide to continue the alien’s detention or order the alien’s release and set a bond.

-The consideration by the Immigration Judge of an application regarding custody during bond proceedings is “separate and apart” from the alien’s removal proceedings.
+The consideration by the Immigration Judge of an application regarding custody during bond proceedings is “separate and apart” from the alien’s removal proceedings in the greater Houston-Woodlands area in Texas.
 The determination of the Immigration Judge as to custody status or bond may be based upon any information that is available to the Immigration Judge.